shrtlist/ButtonPeoplePicker/README.markdown

-Button-style contact picker to select multiple people from the iPhone Address Book, with type-ahead and auto-completion.
+Button-style contact picker to select multiple, distinct people from the iPhone Address Book, with type-ahead and auto-completion.

 `ButtonPeoplePicker` - A custom view controller that encapsulates the contact picker functionality.
 This is the only class you need to interact with.
 Presented via a modal storyboard segue in this demo.